Semi-Automated Waste Disposal System (SAWDS) - Cobargo

 • Project scheduleIn Progress

-• Completion Date30 September 2025
+• Completion Date09 September 2026

 Project background

 Bega Valley Shire Council is responsible for providing waste collection and waste management services to its community.
 These services are highly technical, requiring a carefully considered balance of operational activity, asset management and business administration to achieve the best outcomes for the community.
-Waste operations are also heavily regulated by the State and Federal governments.
+Waste operations are also heavily regulated by the state and federal governments.

 Purpose